|Trumpington Local History Group

 See the introduction to education and schools for more information.

-April 2010, as 2010 is the school's centenary and preparatory is a key word.
-It is reminiscences
+2010, as 2010 is the school's centenary and preparatory is a key word.
+It is reminiscences of

-of four very happy years from September 1958 to July 1962.
-Entry to the Prep was by
+four very happy years from September 1958 to July 1962.
+Entry to the Prep was by competitive

-competitive examination, which I had taken about 6 months before (on a Saturday afternoon, I
+examination, which I had taken about 6 months before (on a Saturday afternoon, I must report,

-must report, invigilated by Senior School boys!).
-At that examination, I remember that I had to
+invigilated by Senior School boys!).
+At that examination, I remember that I had to take a short

-take a short oral examination (during the written exam!) with Miss Carmichael.
-When I left the
+oral examination (during the written exam!) with Miss Carmichael.
+When I left the school in

-school in 1962, I went by competitive examination to the Upper School, which was then part of
+1962, I went by competitive examination to the Upper School, which was then part of the Direct

-the Direct Grant System.
-My brother, Arthur, was also at the Prep School, following a year
+Grant System.
+My brother, Arthur, was also at the Prep School, following a year behind me.

-behind me.
-This paper looks at that happy time, with a few comments on the changes through
+This paper looks at that happy time, with a few comments on the changes through to the present

 The Perse Preparatory Department moved from Bateman Street to Leighton House in 1954,